-A recently-completed review of the surface geology, drilling, aeromagnetic surveys and extensive soil geochemical surveys has identified a large untested Carbonate Replacement Deposit (CRD) target in calcareous sediments and limestones of the Late Triassic Nicola Group.
-The CRD target area has been intruded by at least granitic stocks.
+A recently completed review of the surface geology, drilling, aeromagnetic surveys and extensive soil geochemical surveys has identified untested Carbonate Replacement Deposit (CRD) targets in calcareous sediments and limestones of the Late Triassic Nicola Group.
+The CRD target area has been intruded by several ages of granitic stocks.
 The target hosts coincident and zoned zinc, silver and arsenic-in-soil anomalies within a glacial till-covered area measuring approximately 2.5 km x 1.5 km.
-This area will be drill-tested in the summer of 2019, subject to financing and modification of the Company's exploration permits.
+Prior to drilling, the target areas will be subjected to geophysical surveys (IP and gravity).
+If geophysical results are positive, the targets will be drill-tested in the summer of 2019, subject to financing, receipt of exploration permits (in process) and ongoing consultation with local First Nations.